cdapio/cdap/docs/developer-guide/source/operations.rst

 .. image:: _images/console/console_14_app_crawler.png
    :width: 600px

-The Application pane shows details for an individual application deployed in the DAP:
+The Application pane shows details for an individual application deployed in the CDAP:

 - **Summary graphs:** across the top, left to right, a summary of events per second processed, `busyness`_ and storage;